 More recently, a new test, the CADET BRAF Mutation Detection Assay, is being used to detect TCC/UCs.
-This test looks for a mutation in the BRAF gene which is found in 85% of TCCs.
-It is very helpful because it is non-invasive and may be able to find TCC/UCs that are missed on ultrasound.
+This test looks for a mutation in the BRAF gene found in 85% of TCCs.
+It is very helpful because it is non-invasive and may be able to find TCC/UCs missed on ultrasound.

 This mutation is not present in inflammation, polyps, or other kinds of bladder tumors, so while CADET BRAF helps identify transitional cell carcinoma in dogs, it may miss other types of cancers in the urinary tract.2,7

-To get the test, veterinary staff or pet parents collect a urine sample and submit it in a special container with a preservative to the lab for testing.
+To get the test, veterinary staff or pet parents collect a urine sample and submit it to the lab for testing in a special container with a preservative.